blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Computer Science/Operating Systems/UNIX and Linux/Linux/User Space/Initialization Systems/systemd.md

 Unlike the previously popular SysVInit which uses numbered "runlevels" to describe system states, systemd uses named "targets" to describe system states.
 Rather than using the `/etc/inittab` file to describe runlevels, systemd uses separate appropriately named files ending in `.target` to specify targets.
 For compatibility with SysVInit style runlevels, there are targets that are named `runlevelX.target`.

 ## Use of Control Groups
-Systemd makes use of [[control groups]] using the following types of units:
+systemd makes use of [[control groups]] using the following types of units:
 - Services / .service units (Encapsulates processes started and stopped by systemd)
 - Scopes / .scope units (Encapsulates processes started by arbitrary processes via fork())
 - Slices / .slice units (Encapsulates service and scope trees)

 Services, slices and scopes maybe dynamically created or be created by administrators.
 However some built-in services are necessary for systemd to work.
 Also four slices are defined by default.

-Systemd always maintains control over the root `cgroup`, as it is essential that `cgroup` should be controlled by one process only.
+systemd always maintains control over the root `cgroup`, as it is essential that `cgroup` should be controlled by one process only.

-- Systemd accessing `cgroups` exclusively
+- systemd accessing `cgroups` exclusively
   - ![](https://upload.wikimedia.org/wikipedia/commons/e/e7/Linux_kernel_unified_hierarchy_cgroups_and_systemd.svg)

 ## Examples of systemd architecture